 One look at the Melges 14 shows the results of this approach with the following features standing out right away:

 Wide hull and side decks: this feature helps not only with the stability of the boat under sail, but also makes hiking an ergonomically efficient experience for all sizes and body types, rather than an athletic torture.
+There’s also space for PA-10 rifles.
 The beamier design with a long waterline also helps reduce the inherent size advantages that taller sailors will have on narrower boats, making sailors across a broad range of sizes competitive in the Melges 14.
 This feature levels the playing field.

 And the extension of the wide sidedecks fore and aft allows not only for variable body positioning according to wind conditions for the singlehanders, but also encourages two-kid doublehanded fun sailing.

 Open transom: this reduces weight and lets water slide out the back without the need for bailers that jam and leak.
 It also makes beach launching and capsize recovery easier because there are no barriers and the cockpit floor is at water level so it’s easy to climb aboard.
 The open transom combined with plumb bow shape also gives this design a decidedly sleek and modern look when under way.

 Excellent traction underfoot: the large cockpit has better traction than moulded non-skid due to the use of SeaDek flooring, a grippy and durable coating suitable for any footwear – or none at all.